mehmetsungur/mehmetsungur/README.md

 Hi 👋 I' m M Sungur
 ===============================
-I live in Ankara/Turkey.
 After completing my undergraduate degree at Marmara University in 2014, I applied to Maltepe University Computer Engineering in 2015 for a Master's with Thesis.

 I have about 8 years of experience in various sectors in Turkey.
 In the companies, I work for Developing websites for small and medium-sized businesses, taking an active role in ASP.Net MVC related projects,